Dakota808/Dakota808.github.io/Project_1/index.md

 Note: make sure you are in the designated folder you want your repository to link into.
 If you did not make a folder then build one and link that folder to that location.

-git remote add -url:
+### git remote add -url:
 This is specifcally the command to create remote repository between your local machine and the online repository in either github or bitbucket.

-git init: initsalizes the git command functions.
+### git init: initsalizes the git command functions.
 Note: you only have to initalize the git once!

-git status: checks if any files have been modified.
+### git status: checks if any files have been modified.

-git add: initalizes the files to be in a commit stage.
+### git add: initalizes the files to be in a commit stage.
 Note: all == add all files as well as "."

-git commit -m: is where you will commit the files to be loaded into the repsoitory.
+### git commit -m:
+Is where you will commit the files to be loaded into the repsoitory.
 Note: -m is just asking you to write a comment about this commit stay consistent with your ("").

-git push -u: you are pushing the files you have commited into your local repository and -u is traking it. note the first you do this it will be using the (origin master), which is the origin of the repository link
+### git push -u:
+You are pushing the files you have commited into your local repository and -u is traking it. note the first you do this it will be using the (origin master), which is the origin of the repository link

+### git log:
+This displays all of the commits made to the repository.

 ``` bash
 cd desktop/CS_460